michaelbromley/angularUtils/src/directives/pagination/README.md

 * **`auto-hide`** (optional, default = true) Specify whether the dir-pagination-controls should be hidden when there's not enough elements to paginate over.

+* **`dir-disabled ** Specify whether the dir-pagination-controls should be disabled, for example, when fetching data from remote server.

 Note: you cannot use the `dir-pagination-controls` directive without `dir-paginate`.
 Attempting to do so will result in an exception.